Back to blog

 Quick Answer: What A Cordova To Capacitor Migration Must Cover

 A Cordova to Capacitor migration should cover seven areas before the team commits to a release: plugin inventory, native iOS and Android project setup, permissions and SDK requirements, WebView behavior, build pipeline changes, QA evidence, app-store readiness, and rollback planning.
 The goal is not simply to replace one wrapper with another.
-The goal is to prove that the app's real workflows still work on current devices and can be maintained after the migration.
+The goal is to prove that the app's real workflows still work on current devices, meet current store expectations, and can be maintained after the migration.

 Capacitor is often the right modernization path when the existing web app is still useful but the Cordova or PhoneGap shell, plugins, native projects, or release pipeline have become risky.
-It gives teams more direct native project control while allowing a staged migration from older hybrid app assumptions.
+Capacitor's migration guidance recommends treating the move as a deliberate branch-based migration, and its migration strategy notes that teams can migrate over time or fully replace Cordova depending on app complexity.
+That makes the checklist a release-risk exercise, not just a framework swap.

 Cordova to Capacitor migration checklist showing plugin inventory, build pipeline, permissions, QA, app stores, and rollback planning